-The Commission on Professional Credentialing (CPC) has 12 members that represent a cross-section of the fire and emergency service, including CFOs from career, combination, volunteer and Department of Defense fire departments, city and county management, labor, CEMSO, CTO, FM, FO, and PIO designees.
+The Commission on Professional Credentialing (CPC) has 12 members that represent a cross-section of the fire and emergency service, including CFOs from career, combination, volunteer and Department of Defense fire departments, city and county management, labor, diversity, CEMSO, CTO, FM, FO, and PIO designees.

 CPC selects a Chair and Vice Chair from among their current membership.
 CPC holds two in-person meetings each year at the CPSE Excellence Conference and at the CPSE Summer Symposium.
 During these in-person meetings, as well as during regular virtual meetings, CPC reviews individuals applying for a designation.
 Learn more about the individuals that graciously volunteer their time to overseeing credentialing.